Employers with 250 or more employees must publish and report specific figures about their gender pay gap

 The gender pay gap is the difference between the average earnings of men and women, expressed relative to men’s earnings.
 For example, ‘women earn 15% less than men per hour’.

 publish their gender pay gap data and a written statement on their public-facing website

 report their data to government online - using the gender pay gap reporting service.

 Employers that fail to report on time or report inaccurate data will be in breach of the regulations and risk facing legal action from the Equality and Human Rights Commission (EHRC), leading to court orders and fines.

 If your organisation has fewer than 250 employees, it can publish and report voluntarily but is not obliged to do so.
 Choosing to report your gender pay gap information voluntarily can send a powerful message about your organisation’s commitment to transparency and equality in the workplace.

 The figures must be calculated using a specific reference date - this is called the ‘snapshot date’.
 The snapshot date each year is:

 - 5 April for businesses and charities

 The legal entity that is the ‘relevant employer’ (for example, the private limited company or public sector organisation) must register with and report to the Gender pay gap reporting service.
-This online service will be available on GOV.UK from spring 2017.

 If your organisation is a ‘relevant employer’ and runs multiple payrolls (for example payrolls for different departments or business functions), you must merge relevant data from all your payrolls and report one set of figures for your organisation.